 This new service does not duplicate the role of programs and services that support residents with severe and complex mental health needs and/or programs that supports residents with behavioural symptoms of dementia (BPSD).

-If you would like to discuss the program in more detail, please contact the practitioner for your region.
+If you would like to discuss the program in more detail or to refer a client, please contact the practitioner for your region.

 - Geelong Otway region of the Western Victoria Primary Health Network

 - North and Western regions of the North Western Victoria Primary Health Network